Kai-Guan/BFS-Visualisation/README.md

 The 2 functions in pyghelpfuls are made using chatgpt to calculate the positions of the nodes on the screen and to display text.

 # To Run
-- Download all the files.
 - Run Main.py
-- To Change the graph, change what's in the testcase.txt
+- To change the graph, change what's in the testcase.txt
 - To pathfind to 2 nodes, type in the letter of the first node and then the letter of the second node.
 Press return.

   For example: AB FG HK EF